SBU-DCAI/ProjectCourse/week1/README.md

 ![AddVirtualHardware](assets/Screenshot_20250602_194309.png)

 5. Select **Network** from left menu
-6. Select the new virtual network which created before from **Network source** drop down menu
+6. Select the new virtual network that was created earlier from **Network source** drop-down menu
 7. Finally select **Finish**